thomas-lamiaux/rocq-prover.org/data/roadmap/roadmap.md

 - **Community:** Meet us at the RocqPL, Rocq Workshops, and Rocq Users and Developers Workshop (RUDW) meetings!
-We will also continue fostering a strong and collaborative community through initiatives like rocq/coq-community (all audiences).
+We will also continue fostering a strong and collaborative community through initiatives like Rocq-community (all audiences).

 ## 2. Trustworthy